GPS Navigation Systems and What They Can Do for You.

 The HEAVY DRIVER:

 The Heavy Driver, on the other hand is someone who travels often.
-They might be a sales person, a long distance commuter, or just someone who is out and enjoying life on weekends.
+They might be a sales person, a long distance commuter, or just someone who is out and enjoying a lifestye of traveling and exploring, on weekends.

 These units are also relatively simple today, but can cost a few dollars more than the entry level devices.